Our Behaviour and Relationships

 Our Behaviour and Relationships Leads, welcome you...

 A warm welcome to the Behaviour and Relationships page!
-We are the academy leads on Behaviour and Relationships across the whole academy.
+We are the Academy Standards Leads on Behaviour and Relationships across the whole academy.
 Our names are Mr Burden, and I am based at the Oxley Park campus, and Miss Newnham, and I am based at the Shenley Wood campus.

 Our vision relies on the school being able to establish a whole-school culture that promotes our values, 6Cs and our FAB 5 Habits.
 These can be viewed on their separate web pages under the 'About Us' tab.
 However, you can view a summary of these at the bottom of this page, along with the language we use with the children to access and understand these.